endlessm/azafea/CONTRIBUTING.md

 production or running the integration tests (see above).
 If you managed to have all the integration tests passing, then the local instance should run properly.

+We recommend you run Azafea with a different database from the one used by the integration tests (`azafea-tests`).
+You could simply call it `azafea`, as that is the name in the default configuration.

 One additional thing you will need to do is
 [write a configuration file](docs/source/configuration.rst).
 In particular, you will at the very least want to:

 * change the Redis and PostgreSQL hosts, to point them to the IP addresses of their respective containers;
-* change the Redis and PostgreSQL passwords;
+* change the Redis and PostgreSQL user and passwords;
 * add at least one queue configuration.

 Once you're ready, you can ensure that Azafea loads your configuration